papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/reference.md

 #### Create Transfer Transaction

-This function allows you to create XCM transactions to transfer assets or native tokens between different chains.

-It takes several parameters to specify the transfer details, including the destination chain, recipient address, assets to be transferred, and their amounts, as well as an optional parameter for further customization.
-It can infer what kind of transaction is necessary given the inputs.
-When sending cross-chain transfers, the API performs extensive validation to ensure the inputs are valid and the assets either exist or don't.

-!!! note
-    The `createTransferTransaction` function is designed to be a utility that simplifies the creation of the transaction.
-It does not sign or submit the created transaction on the blockchain.
-It simply generates the transaction in the requested format (e.g., payload, call, or submittable).
-After obtaining the transaction from the `createTransferTransaction` function, you will need to handle the signing and submission process separately.
+Generates an XCM transaction for transferring assets between chains.
+It simplifies the process by inferring what type of transaction is required given the inputs, ensuring that the assets are valid, and that the transaction details are correctly formatted.

+After obtaining the transaction, you must handle the signing and submission process separately.

 ```ts
 public async createTransferTransaction<T extends Format>(